foye501/pyspark_ml_streaming_iris/README.md

 Files included:
 * iris.csv - the data set.
-* iris2kafka.py - stream random lines from the data indo a Kafka broker.
+* iris2kafka.py - stream random lines from the data into a Kafka broker.
 * iris_streaming.py - a pyspark application that does: 1. model training; 2. inference over streamed data